Hill tribes of Northeast India: People

-Many of the ethnic groups of the hills of Northeast India have origins in Southeast Asia: Myanmar, China and Thailand.
+Many of the ethnic groups of the hills of Northeast India are related to ethnicities of Southeast Asia: Myanmar, China and Thailand.

 Before the British arrived the hill tribes traded with the plains people of the Ahom kingdom in the Brahmaputra River Valley, but periodically fought with them.

 The Ahoms, who preceded the British as rulers of the Brahmaputra Valley, never held the surrounding hills, and the rulers of pre-colonial Cachar never held the hills that surround the Barak Valley.

 Writing about the broader area of mountainous parts of Southeast Asia that he calls "Zomia", Professor James C. Scott argues in The Art of Not Being Governed (2009) that while valley people see hill people as backward, "our living ancestors", they may be better understood as "runaway, fugitive, maroon communities who have, over the course of two millennia, been fleeing the oppressions of state-making projects in the valleys".

 Scott describes the hill people as "self-governing" in contrast with the "state-governed" people of the valleys.

 This anarchist culture is rapidly disappearing as the hill people, their land and resources are integrated into the nation states.

 The hill people often practice shifting cultivation.

 Scott states that this is to evade taxation, but a simpler explanation is that it is a good approach to farming in thinly populated highlands.

 According to the 2001 Census of India there were over 38 million people in Northeast India, with over 160 Scheduled Tribes as listed in the Sixth Schedule of the Indian Constitution, as well as a diverse population of non-tribal people.
 The Sixth Schedule gives a simplified view, since there are at least 475 ethnic groups speaking almost 400 languages or dialects.

 The boundaries between hill tribes are not rigid, since there are clans that are common to several tribes, and conversion from one tribe to another is possible.